sot/cheta/docs/fetch_tutorial.rst

 **Derived parameters (calcs)**

-The engineering archive has pseudo-MSIDs that are derived via calculation from telemetry MSIDs.
+The cheta archive has pseudo-MSIDs that are derived via calculation from telemetry MSIDs.
 These are also known as "calcs" in the context of MAUDE.
 In MAUDE, a calc is normally indicated with a prefix of ``CALC_``, but for compatibility with cheta a prefix of ``DP_`` is also allowed.